eliasku/hotmem/README.md

 - More tests
 - NodeJS implementation
-- Flash memory-domain auto-restoring
 - Types: I8, I16, U32, F64
-- Java / CS implementation and memory view
+- Java / CS implementation for hot/bytes view
 - General fallback for other dynamic targets (`macro` as well)
-- Document BytesView / lock / unlock flow
+- More documentation on BytesView / lock / unlock flow
+- Dox documentation